Google's robotic spinoff launches ride-hailing service

 Waymo's self-driving vehicles are still susceptible to glitches, as an Associated Press reporter experienced during a mid-October ride in an autonomous minivan alongside Krafcik near company's Mountain View, California, headquarters.

 The minivan performed smoothly, even stopping for a jaywalker, before abruptly pulling to the right side of the road.
 Ahead was a left-turning FedEx delivery truck.
 In a digital message to the two human backup drivers, the van said it "detected an issue" and it would connect to a rider support agent.
-Rider support didn't respond, so they switched to manual mode and returned to Waymo headquarters.
+Rider support didn't respond due to what the company blamed on a dead spot in cellular phone coverage.
+The human drivers switched to manual mode and returned to Waymo headquarters.

 At that time, Krafcik conceded to the AP that Waymo's self-driving vehicles were still encountering occasional problems negotiating left-hand turns at complicated intersections.